Richard Rodgers (tight end): Arizona Cardinals

 Rodgers was signed to the Arizona Cardinals practice squad on October 13, 2021, but was released three days later.

 Philadelphia Eagles (third stint)

-Rodgers was signed to the Philadelphia Eagles' practice squad on October 20, 2021.
+Rodgers was signed to the Eagles' practice squad on October 20, 2021.
 He was signed to the active roster on January 15, 2022.
-He was placed on the Active/PUP list on July 27, 2022.
+He was placed on the active/physically unable to perform list on July 27, 2022.
 He was released on August 30, 2022.

 Los Angeles Chargers

 Rodgers was signed by the Los Angeles Chargers to their practice squad on September 5, 2022.
 He was promoted to the active roster on September 28.
 He was placed on injured reserve on December 10.